About the Yamaha RX-V6A

 Advanced video processing for movies and more

 Yamaha made sure the RX-V6A is compatible with the latest video technology.
-All seven of its HDMI inputs support 4K content at 60 frames per second — perfect for high-quality sources like a 4K Ultra HD Blu-ray player, or an Apple TV.
+Three of its HDMI inputs support 8K/60Hz and 4K/120Hz content — perfect for high-quality sources like a 4K Ultra HD Blu-ray player, a next-gen gaming system, or an Apple TV.
+(The other four inputs support 4K/60 content.)

 Enjoy music from a variety of sources